drfperez/chess/README.md

 ### 🚀 How to Use

-1. Copy the provided HTML source
+1. Copy the provided HTML source: lozza.html
 2. Save it as `index.html`
 3. Open it in any modern web browser